YogenderSingh07/devops-cloud-journey/01-Linux-Fundamentals/README.md

 # 🐧 Linux Fundamentals & System Administration

 Mastering the Linux operating system is the absolute baseline for any DevOps and Cloud Engineer.
-This directory contains my comprehensive documentation, cheat sheets, and practical lab notes on system administration, configuration, and security.
+This directory contains my comprehensive documentation, cheat sheets, and practical lab notes on system administration, networking, and security.

 ---